Laxmi Agarwal

 Laxmi Agarwal (born 1 June 1990) is an Indian acid attack survivor, a campaigner for rights of acid attack victims, and a TV host.
-Laxmi is founder and President of The Laxmi Foundation, an NGO dedicated to acid attack victims.
 In 2019, she received with the International Women Empowerment Award from the Ministry of Women and Child Development, the Government of India, and UNICEF for her campaign of Stop Acid Sale.
 In 2014, she received the International Women of Courage Award.

-Early life and the attack

-Laxmi Agarwal was born on 1 June 1990 in New Delhi.
+The attack

-In 2005, when Agarwal was 15, she was proposed by a 32-year-old family friend named Naeem Khan.
-Ten months later, Agrawal was attacked with acid by Naeem and his associate.
+In 2005, at 15 years old, Agarwal rejected Naeem Khan's marriage proposal, who was a 32-year-old family friend.
+Ten months later, Khan proposed to Agarwal once again, and was still rejected.
+Soon after, Khan threw acid in Agarwal's face from the back of a motorbike, with his associate driving.

 Public interest litigation

 In 2006, Agarwal filed a public interest litigation (PIL) in the Supreme Court of India seeking compensation and a total ban on the sale of acid across the country.

 In July 2013, the Supreme Court responded to pleas, including the dismissal of Agarwal, by issuing guidelines to restrict the sale of acid.

 The court passed an order stating that acid could not be sold openly or without an ID proof.
 The court also declared a Rs 3 lakh compensation for future and past victims.